-12.0.4 Once an application has been submitted to the Council, it will be the Council's obligation to coordinate and compile all information related to requests for developer contributions between the applicant and those seeking the contribution, and how they meet three tests of Regulation 122 of the CIL Regulations 2010.

-12.0.5 This approach, rather than the applicant contacting infrastructure/service providers themselves, ensures that the Council and applicant both have a full picture of all the contributions being sought and can progress discussions with a holistic approach.

-12.0.6 If the applicant does not agree with the need or the calculation of developer contributions, they will feed their arguments to the relevant infrastructure/service provider via the Council's appointed case officer.

-12.0.7 Where applicants and infrastructure/service providers cannot agree developer contributions and cannot agree to the heads of terms in order to sign a S106 agreement, the Council may consider that a reason to refuse the application based on Policy SP5: Infrastructure of the Local Plan.

-12.0.8 If the contents of a S106 can be agreed, the costs for drafting and checking legal agreements will be met by the applicant and the Council will work diligently to ensure the S106 can be signed without undue delay.
+- 12.4 Once an application has been submitted to the Council, it will be the Council's obligation to coordinate and compile all information related to requests for developer contributions between the applicant and those seeking the contribution, and how they meet three tests of Regulation 122 of the CIL Regulations 2010. - 12.5 This approach, rather than the applicant contacting infrastructure/service providers themselves, ensures that the Council and applicant both have a full picture of all the contributions being sought and can progress discussions with a holistic approach. - 12.6 If the applicant does not agree with the need or the calculation of developer contributions, they will feed their arguments to the relevant infrastructure/service provider via the Council's appointed case officer. - 12.7 Where applicants and infrastructure/service providers cannot agree developer contributions cannot agree to sign a S106 agreement, the Council could consider that a reason to refuse the application based on Policy SP5: Infrastructure of the Local Plan. - 12.8 If the contents of a S106 can be agreed, the costs for drafting and checking legal agreements will be met by the applicant and the Council will work diligently to ensure the S106 can be signed without undue delay.

-12.0.9 Where it is considered that the drafting and agreement of a S106 agreement would put an unnecessary cost or delay to a development, the Council will look to use a Unilateral Agreement to secure the financial contributions instead of a S106 agreement.
-This could be in instances where there are only a small number of contributions or where the overall level of contribution is low.
-For example, this could be for a development which is only due to provide a payment towards biodiversity net gain and/or apprenticeship opportunities.
-The Council will publish a template Unilateral Agreement for use in such circumstances.